"The knife is sharpened on a stone, people are strengthened in adversity."

 "I have many hobbies.
 I love reading the most.
 Reading has become a way of life for me."

 He devoured Dostoevsky ("the deepest Russian writer"), Tolstoy, Shakespeare, Victor Hugo.
-For Type 8s under stress, this intellectual withdrawal represents movement toward Type 5, a way of processing a chaotic world from a safe distance.
-The books gave Xi a mental fortress when the physical world offered no protection.
+For Type 8s under stress, intellectual retreat is a known pattern — movement toward Type 5, a way of processing a chaotic world at one remove.
+In the cave, the books gave Xi a mental space where the physical world couldn't reach him.

 Today, Xi name-drops authors constantly.
 Some former princelings attribute this to insecurity about his interrupted education.
 One who has known him for decades remarked: "Xi is not cultured.
 He was basically just an elementary schooler.
 He's very sensitive about that."